Florida Historical Society Harry T. & Harriette V. Moore Award.

 Surveying the evolution of relationships from the era of early Spanish exploration to the American Revolution, this work offers new perspectives through which to view European conceptualizations of Indians, illuminates specific native roles in molding a backcountry society, and reconsiders overall North American population interaction during the period.
 The story of Florida's past through a perspective rarely applied to the peninsula or its borderlands should appeal to audiences interested in Florida's colonial development, Native Americans in the region, or issues of race and identity in early modern history.

-Daniel S. Murphree is assistant professor of history at the University of Texas, Tyler.
+Daniel S. Murphree is associate professor of history at the University of Central Florida.

 Harry T. & Harriette V. Moore Award - 2007